Origins Of Fear

 Halloween

-The iconic white mask was actually a modified Captain Kirk mask, spray-painted white with the eyes widened to make it more emotionless.
+His iconic mask was actually a Captain Kirk mask, spray-painted white and altered to remove all emotion.

 Michael Myers